dani-77/grub_themes/README.md

 - dialog

-To install any of them you an run the script just like this:
+To install any of them you can run the script just like this:

 ```
 sudo ./install